ResetXPDR/MSFS_AutoFPS/README.md

     - Automatically recalulated if performance conditions are too low for the calculated target FPS, on the ground after arriving at a new destination, if you change graphics mode, press the Reset button or if you uncheck then check the option again for a quick recalibration.
     - With IFR, or any of the user profiles in Expert mode, it will range from 95% of your current average FPS on the ground to 85% at or above 3000 ft, the latter being lower to give head room for Max TLOD.
     - With VFR it will be 5% less than each of the IFR percentages respectively to better suit the greater performance expectation with VFR flights.
-    - Auto settings reduction and TLOD Min + will be automatically disabled, and the options greyed out if in Expert mode, as these features are mutually exclusive when Auto Target FPS is active.
+    - Auto settings reduction and TLOD Base Extra will be automatically disabled, and the options greyed out if in Expert mode, as these features are mutually exclusive when Auto Target FPS is active.
   - On Top
     - Allows the app to overlay your MSFS session if desired, with MSFS having the focus.
     - Mainly useful for adjusting settings and seeing the outcome over the top of your flight as it progresses.
     - Should also satisfy single monitor users utilising the FG capability of MSFS as they now see the true FG FPS the app is reading when MSFS has the focus.
   - Reset button
     - Resets TLOD, Clouds, Auto Target FPS and graphics mode detection to initial state.
-    - Useful to reinitialise and recommence the seek process for TLOD Min/Top + should conditions change significantly from what they were on initial start-up.
+    - Useful to reinitialise and recommence the seek process for TLOD Extra should conditions change significantly from what they were on initial start-up.
     - Can be activated by pressing ALT-R while the app has the focus, making it suitable to be assigned as a VR-friendly voice command with an app like VoiceAttack.
   - Flight type - VFR or IFR (any mode), and four additional user profiles (Expert mode)
     - Non-Expert mode: